tytydraco/yessleep/out/My_Father_was_found_dead_this_week_His_body_had_a_giant_hole_in_it.md

 “So, what?”
 I inquired.
 “These people did bad things, so their chests exploded?
 Is that what you want me to believe, Nelson?”

 “Yes and no. I’m a man who considers himself to be grounded in reality.
 I don’t believe this to be some supernatural occurrence.
 I have to believe there’s a logical reason behind these deaths.
 I don’t have the answer yet.
-But the townspeople—they believe it.
+But the townspeople, they believe it.
 Just ask around and you’ll see.
 Everyone is on edge.
 People are lining up at the confessional booth, admitting their wrongdoings.
 People are apologizing to each other.
 Everyone is scared.
 If you ask me, it’s backwards and creepy.
 I don’t know if this is the act of some vigilante taking justice into his own hands or what, but it’s making this town act crazy.”

 Nelson escorted me out of his office and back into the lobby of the police station.
 Thoughts raced through my head.
 The last two hours felt like a whirlwind, tossing me between reality and fiction.
 I didn’t know what to believe, but I also didn’t care.
 This doesn’t affect me.
 I’m no longer a resident of this town.
 I’m no longer my father’s son.
 That life was left behind, and I have a new one now.